There are many things to worry about when it comes to running your home.

 6. Humidity Issues

 In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into hiking up the temperature.
-Common grumbles when the humidity is too low are dry air, sore throats, and chapped skin.
-Incorrect humidity can even negatively impact hardwood floors and furniture.
+Common grumbles when the humidity is too low are dry air, congestion, and chapped skin.
+Low humidity can even negatively impact hardwood floors and furniture.
 Today’s best heating equipment helps to keep this crucial balance right where it should be, adding or removing moisture before it ever enters the heating unit.

 7. Air Quality Issues

-A number of issues that don’t directly relate to temperature can be improved significantly with an expertly designed and properly installed heating system.
-If you are experiencing issues with household odors, airborne allergens, such as pollen and pet dander, germs, ozone, and even plain old dust, consulting a professional heating system contractor can start you on the road to fixing them.
+A number of issues that don’t directly relate to temperature can be improved significantly with an expertly designed and properly installed HVAC unit.
+If you are experiencing issues with household odors, airborne allergens, such as pollen and pet dander, germs, ozone, and even plain old dust, consulting an expert heating system contractor can start you on the road to fixing them.

-So you do all your research and decide you do need a new furnace, or you want to upgrade your furnace to green technology, replace your home’s ductwork, or do a total overhaul of the entire system, call Fras-Air/General Service Experts Heating & Air Conditioning today for a free, no-obligation Home Comfort Analysis.
+So you do all your research and decide you do need a new furnace, or you want to upgrade your furnace to more efficient technology, replace your home’s ductwork, or do a total overhaul of the entire system, call Fras-Air/General Service Experts today for a free, no-obligation Home Comfort Analysis.